VISEGRAD BLOG: Orban prepares to surf the populist wave again

 Both the Sweden Democrats and particularly Georgia Meloni’s Brothers of Italy and their far-right partners, Matteo Salvini’s League, admire Orban, and he will rejoice in their success.
 However, it is far from clear how this will translate into concrete influence.

 The new centre-right government in Sweden or the far-right one in Italy are unlikely to support Orban’s position on Putin.
-The Sweden Democrats will not be able to exert much influence on the Moderate-led government’s foreign policy, while in Italy Meloni has distanced her party from Putin (in contrast to Salvini).
+The Sweden Democrats will not be able to exert much influence on the Moderate-led government’s foreign policy, while in Italy Meloni has distanced her party from Putin (in contrast to Salvini and her other partner, Forza Italia's Silvio Berlusconi).

-Meloni’s government is, however, likely to prove a welcome new ally for Orban against Brussels – “if I win, for Europe, the fun is over”, she has said – though he will still likely be short of a blocking minority in the European Council to prevent the loss of Hungary’s Cohesion Funds, for example.
+Meloni’s government is, however, likely to prove a welcome new ally for Orban against Brussels – “if I win, for Europe, the fun is over,” she has said – though he will still likely be short of a blocking minority in the European Council to prevent the loss of Hungary’s Cohesion Funds, for example.

 Orban continues to talk up the chances of creating a strong radical right-wing bloc in the European Parliament that will challenge the duopoly of the EPP and the Socialists.
 So far his plans have run aground on the bad blood between the European Conservatives and Reformists (ECR) group and the Identity and Democracy group (ID), symbolised by the rivalry between Meloni (the ECR president) and Salvini (of the ID).